CindyJS/CindyJS/ref/Timing_and_Animations.md

 **Description:**
 This operator returns a list `[h,m,s,ms]` of four integers.
-The four values correspond to "hour", "minute", "second", "millisecond" on the computer's clock.
+The four values correspond to “hour”, “minute”, “second”, “millisecond” on the computer's clock.

 **Example:**
 The following code produces a simple clock on a Cinderella view.
 The variable `t` contains the time information.
 The subsequent code is used to produce a clocklike drawing on the view.
 An auxiliary function `p(w)` is defined that produces points on the unit circle.
-The code must be placed in the "Tick" section of CindyScript in order for it to run continuously.
+The code must be placed in the “Tick” section of CindyScript in order for it to run continuously.

     > t=time();
     >